umhau/PXEN/README.md

 For extra redundancy, I could host a service for holding the cluster metadata.
 Then you can use a fresh disk image, that's been primed with your user ID & authentication, and you don't have to worry about the flash drive dying.

+## add-ons

+There's a lot of cluster tools that run on top of a group of machines.
+Might be worthwhile to include the option to install them on the nodes.

+- kubernetes
+- xcp
+- cluster-manager-of-the-day

 ## how to use

 There's a lot of components to build, but to use the tool just download the image.